What To Do With Return to A-Z Guide

 Lithium-ion batteries

-Non-rechargeable lithium metal batteries such as CR123 are not accepted at the Drop-Off Station but are accepted at Washtenaw County's Home Toxics.
+Non-rechargeable lithium metal batteries such as CR123 are also accepted for recycling at Washtenaw County's Home Toxics.

 Recycle Right!